-Graduate Fellowships Background
+Ducks Unlimited Graduate Fellowships Background

 Educating the next generation of conservation scientists is critical to the success of Ducks Unlimited (DU).
-In addition to including graduate studies in many staff-led research projects, we provide dedicated support to graduate students (either Masters or PhD) across North America.
+In addition to including graduate studies in many staff-led research projects, we provide dedicated support to graduate students (either Master's or PhD) across North America.
 This support is provided in the form of annual graduate fellowships.
-These fellowships are provided through generous donations from individuals and corporations.
+Fellowships are provided through generous donations from individuals and corporations.
 Background on these awards is provided below.